 How to Identify Emotional Eating

-Emotional eating corresponds to the tendency of overeating when not physically hungry in response to emotions such as sadness, stress, anxiety, or boredom.
-This article will help you understand how to identify emotional eating.
+Emotional eating happens when we eat in response to emotions, such as sadness, stress, anxiety, or boredom, rather than physical hunger.
+This article will help you recognize the signs of emotional eating.

 Cycle of Emotional Eating